-- 1. On behalf of the Group of 77 and China, allow me to congratulate you on your election as Chair of the 31st Session of the CCPCJ, as well as to the other elected members of the Bureau.
-You can count on the full support of the Group for the successful conclusion of this meeting. - 2.
-We also extend our thanks to the Secretariat for the excellent work done in preparation of this session. - 3.
-We reaffirm our commitment towards the objectives set forth by the 14th UN Congress on Crime Prevention and Criminal Justice, including by supporting the holding of the Commission's intersessional thematic discussion, and calls all Member States to continue their efforts for a balanced and integral implementation of the Kyoto Declaration in conformity with the purposes and principles of the Charter of the United Nations and to strengthen the work on the capacity-building, support and the provision of adequate, long-term, sustainable, effective and demand driven technical assistance.
+1. On behalf of the Group of 77 and China, allow me to congratulate you on your election as Chair of the 32nd Session of the CCPCJ, as well as to the other elected members of the Bureau.
+You can count on the full support of the Group for the successful conclusion of this meeting.

+2. We also extend our thanks to the Secretariat for the excellent work done in preparation of this session.

+3. We reaffirm our commitment towards the objectives set forth by the 14th UN Congress on Crime Prevention and Criminal Justice, including by supporting the holding of the Commission's intersessional thematic discussion, and call all Member States to continue their efforts for a balanced and integral implementation of the Kyoto Declaration in conformity with the purposes and principles of the Charter of the United Nations and to strengthen the work on the capacity-building, support and the provision of adequate, long-term, sustainable, effective and demand driven technical and material assistance, including equipment and transfer of technology.

-- 4. We reaffirm the need to enhance bilateral, regional, subregional and international cooperation in criminal matters aimed at preventing and combating transnational organized crime, corruption and terrorism, including issues related to extradition and mutual legal assistance, and call upon Member States to adopt practical approaches that would facilitate such cooperation. - 5.
-We reiterate our serious concern over any form of ranking of Member States for the purposes of international cooperation in criminal matters.
-We remain strongly convinced that upholding multilateralism, including supporting an effective United Nations development system and avoid promulgating and imposing any measures and actions on developing countries not in accordance with international law and the Charter of the United Nations, is essential to improve solidarity, international cooperation framework and reinforce States' capabilities on crime prevention and criminal justice matters.
+4. We reaffirm the need to enhance bilateral, regional, subregional and international cooperation in criminal matters aimed at preventing and combating transnational organized crime, corruption and terrorism in all its forms and manifestations, including issues related to extradition and mutual legal assistance, and call upon Member States to adopt practical approaches that would facilitate such cooperation.

+5. We reiterate our serious concern over any form of ranking of Member States for the purposes of international cooperation in criminal matters.
+We remain strongly convinced that upholding multilateralism, including supporting an effective United Nations development system and avoid promulgating, maintaining and imposing any measures and actions, including sanctions and restrictions, on developing countries that are not in accordance with international law and the Charter of the United Nations, is essential to improve solidarity, international cooperation framework and reinforce States' capabilities on crime prevention and criminal justice matters.